dbojan/esplayer/README.md

 - supports widevine (lock icon)

 #### playlists
-- support for multiple playlists (either in Documents/esplayer.txt, or in documents folder)
+- support for multiple playlists (either in Documents/esplayer.txt, or m3u/m3u8(.gz) in documents folder)
+- switch to another list using remote keys (rew/ffwd), or two fingers up down swipe, or lists button in channellist screen, or osd menu
-- support m3u(8).gz and xml.gz compression
+- support m3u(8).gz compression of play lists
-- custom play speed, and volume inside app
+- custom play speed, and volume levels inside app
 - custom font color and shading for subtitles
+- support for (pluto) subtitles
+- support for recording. recorded files are in Documents/media/recordings.
+(Use 'Browse' buttons to view them)
+- default recording time is 2 hours. you can change it using osd menu

 #### playlist types
-- supports radio channels/audio only files playback with screen off
 - support for http, sftp, extinfo playlists
+- support for radio channels/audio only files playback with screen off
-- custom auto update time for playlists
+- custom auto update period for playlists

-#### media files
-- browse local files in Documents/media folder using Browse button.
-- support for audio books: mka: opus codec, cover image, chapters - chapter marks in osd, osd menu/goto, seekbar dots ; opus, mkb, mp3, mp4  formats
-- bookmarks (on pause new bookmark (M in lower left part of screen) is created.
-To go to previous bookmark, click on m)

 #### playlist filters
-- playlist filter inside app
+- playlist filter inside app (click on filter button in channellist screen)
-- support for (pluto) subtitles
 - filter url in esplayer.txt, so you can have always fresh favorite list:
   `http://mysite.com/index.html?filtername=one show|another show|third show`
 - available filters for urls in esplayer.txt: sort list: `filtersort=yes`  show just group western: `filtergrouptitle=western`  `filterrandom=yes` (randomize list)